B13rg/croissant/docs/croissant-spec-draft.md

 In machine learning applications, it's often useful to know that some of the data is categorical in nature, and has a finite set of values that can be used, say, for classification.
 Croissant represents that information by using the [sc:Enumeration](https://schema.org/Enumeration) class from [schema.org](https://schema.org), as a `dataType` on `RecordSet`s that hold categorical data.

-These RecordSets must define a `name` field conforming with the [sc:name](https://schema.org/name) definition, i.e. a human-readable text naming the item.
-They must also specify a key to identify each possible instance.
+These RecordSets must define a `@id` field conforming with the [sc:name](https://schema.org/name) definition, i.e. a human-readable text naming the item.
+They must also specify a `key` to identify each possible instance.
 Enumerations should have a `url` field, which can also be used to uniquely refer to each instance.

 For example, the [COCO](https://cocodataset.org/#format-data) dataset defines categories and super-categories ([Croissant definition](https://github.com/mlcommons/croissant/blob/main/datasets/1.0/coco2014/metadata.json)), to which are associated other parts of the dataset.
 Using Croissant, one can describe the COCO super-categories the following way: